 Committing to a long-term trip will make you realize that MANY people are afraid of the big, bad world.
 Don't allow their worries make you fear it, too.

-Bad things can happen anywhere is a truthful, albeit jaded phrase.
-A lot of the world’s sporadic, violent crimes happen in the places where these fearful worriers abide.
+Bad things can happen anywhere.
+Many of the world's sporadic, violent crimes happen in the places where these fearful worriers abide.
 Despite this, you will often be subject to erratic news stories and freak accidents involving travellers.
-“Did you hear that one tourist who…”, “Oh my friend went there and got MUGGED!”, and so on, and so forth.
+“Did you hear that one tourist who…”, “Oh my friend went there and got MUGGED!”, and so on.

 Ahem – SPOILER ALERT: the world is not as scary as most people think.
 There are adorable elderly people wandering city parks, children playing unsupervised outdoors, women walking streets alone after dark in virtually every city on earth.
 With the exception of a few war-torn, violent places – the rest of the world is truly not too dissimilar from the one we already know.

-Now, you should be aware of how to stay safe when you travel, but take note that tourists are RARELY the victims of dangerous crimes.
-At the end of the day, never let people’s fears discourage you.
+Tourists are rarely the victims of dangerous crimes.
+At the end of the day, don't let people's fears discourage you.
 A good head on your shoulders & simple awareness is all you really need to see the world safely!

 8. “But…. why?”